HekpoMaH/Neural-Bipartite-Matching/README.md

 after dataset name.
 Inside each dataset, raw and processed data is provided at different scales.

+Once you want to generate the extra training data for the PNA, run `./gen_extra.sh 8 8 bfs_less_wired 1 4`.

 For obtaining the pre-trained models, run `unzip models_to_test.zip`.
 The folder is organised hierarchically -- first level splits on GNN architecture type.
 Second level -- whether reachability is learnt.
 AugmentingPath